 4 cores make this a great standalone gaming CPU

 Poor performance during threaded workloads

 Higher power consumption means higher temperatures

 No future-proofing means you’ll have to replace sooner rather than later

 Integrated graphics card is a little weak

 From the not-so-distant topiaries of Ivy Bridge, we have finally arrived at the sizable 32-nm Sandy Bridge, but before we cross, a few preliminary observations.
-Sandy Bridge microarchitecture isn’t quite as efficient as Ivy Bridge, and that’s in terms of both performance and power consumption, but that’s not to say this chip isn’t perfect for some gamers.
+Sandy Bridge microarchitecture isn’t quite as efficient as Ivy Bridge, and that’s in terms of both performance and power consumption, but that’s not to say this chip isn’t perfect for some.

 Clock speeds are impressive, that 3.5GHz sweet spot sitting right in the middle of its 3.3GHz base and 3.7GHz boost frequency.
 You can still run 3.5GHz requirements games on that 3.3GHz base, but switch on Turbo Boost Technology in the BIOS and you should be able to play roughly 71% of the top 1000 games.

 We’d say the largest difference between this chip’s Sandy Bridge building blocks and those of Ivy Bridge is the power consumption.
-The 95-watt draw means a hotter case.
+The 95-watt draw means a hotter system.
 Add that to the locked multipliers and you’ve got an OC-ers nightmare.